Charitable Remainder Trust

 An Immediate Charitable Deduction

-A gift to a charitable remainder trust qualifies for an immediate income tax deduction, even though income is to be paid to the donor (and/or other beneficiaries) for life.
+A gift to a charitable remainder trust qualifies for an immediate income tax deduction, even though income will be paid to you (and/or other beneficiaries) for life.
 The exact amount of the charitable deduction depends on the:

 - value of the property transferred to the trust